 Finally, in early 2019 the ENT surgeon in the US – Dr Robert Bastian – published his paper about the condition and gave it a name – retrograde cricopharyngeal dysfunction or R-CPD for short.
 Now I felt I had the proof I needed to find a fellow medical professional who also thought “it was a thing”.
 I called and emailed some local ENT surgeons.
 Only one provided any useful insight.
 He hadn’t heard of it and didn’t seem to think it was a proper thing and spent a lot of time talking to me about the treatment of reflux.
 But, he did know a neurologist 300 miles away who did cricoypharyngeal Botox injections.
 So off I went to my GP, printed copy of the R-CPD study in hand, and was duly referred to see the neurologist.
 He agreed that it might be a thing and I might have it, and after some more investigations (including a CT of my chest due to my “Marfanoid body habitus” which led to a fruitless wild goose chase for a dilated aortic root – phew!) he finally went ahead with the Botox.

 But he was cautious.
-It was a low dose – and it didn’t work.
-However (and if you’re still with me at this point, I’ll buy you a celebratory carbonated beverage) during the course of investigations I had been referred to another ENT surgeon.
-Unluckily, also 300 miles away.
-But they really did think it was a thing.
+It was a low dose – only 10 units (compared to 50 units used in the published study) – and it didn’t work.
+However (and if you’re still with me at this point, I’ll buy you a celebratory carbonated beverage) during the course of investigations I had been referred to another ENT surgeon, and they really did think it was a thing.
 They had even discussed R-CPD with colleagues at a conference!